 Kontraband (KB) operates is a London based music merchandising company, it was acquired by Sony Music UK in Sep 2019.
 KB has existed on the market for 20 years selling merchandise for big brands like Agnes Obel, Anna Kalvi, Archive, Bjork, Black Grape, 50 Cent, Iggy Pop and many others.

-Kontraband reached out to us as, they were having issues during code deployments via their AWS infrastructure.
-Their setup consists of 58 individual stores powered on Magento2 and hosted on a multi tier AWS auto scaling infrastructure; different stores owned by individuals and brands.
+Background Kontraband reached out to us as, they were having issues during code deployments via their AWS infrastructure. different stores owned by individuals and brands.

 AWS and Magento2 experts